FROM TACKING UP TO TEEING OFF; REVELSTOKE GOLF CLUB IS ROOTED IN EQUESTRIAN HISTORY.

 Also new, the Revelstoke Golf Club is offering online booking system — allowing travelers to fit in a tee time while passing through.

-The Revelstoke Golf Club is about three minutes from the Trans-Canada Highway.
+The Revelstoke Golf Club is located about three minutes from the Trans-Canada Highway.
 At the main intersection where the Tim Hortons is located, turn north onto Laforme Boulevard and follow the signs.